-For teaching staff and non-teaching staff, such as teaching assistants and lunchtime supervisors, to have the opportunity to undertake staff training on the management of behaviour.
+For teaching staff and non-teaching staff, such as teaching assistants to have the opportunity to undertake staff training on the management of behaviour.

 For staff to have the opportunity to learn effective methods and strategies from one another, through observations, videos and in-service training.